 \subsection{Parameters}

-Parameters of AlphaZero are shown in Tab. \ref{tab:param_alphazero}.
-The weight decay and the momentum are the same as those in the pseudocode of AlphaZero \citep{Silver:2018}.
-The kernel size and the number of channels are the same as the original AlphaZero.
+The parameters of AlphaZero are listed in Tab. \ref{tab:param_alphazero}.
+The weight decay and momentum are the same as those in the pseudocode of AlphaZero \citep{Silver:2018}.
+The kernel size and number of channels are the same as those of the original AlphaZero.
 The learning rate and $C_\mathrm{puct}$ are the same as the initial values of the original AlphaZero.
-The other parameters are hand-tuned to make the AlphaZero as strong as possible and its learning time as short as possible.
+The other parameters are hand-tuned to maximize the strength of AlphaZero and minimize its learning time.